dscheerens/ngx-transloco-markup/README.md

   A markup transpiler provider that is defined in this way will be available everywhere in the application, meaning this is the widest scope at which a transpiler can be defined.

 The **component**, **lazy-loaded module** and **root module** transpiler levels all make use of Angular's dependency injection system.
-A tranpsiler defined at one of those levels needs to be specified using the `TRANSLATION_MARKUP_TRANSPILER` injection token and it also needs to be a multi provider (`multi: true`).
+A tranpsiler defined at one of those levels needs to be specified using the `provideTranslationMarkupTranspiler` function which generates the correct provider definition for the transpiler.

 Note that the provided transpilers can be discarded for a particular usage of the `<transloco>` component, by setting the `mergeTranspilers` input property to `false`.